 For example, in Chrome, “Settings” is at the bottom of the menu, whereas its counterpart in Firefox is called “Preferences” and sits in the middle of the menu.

-While this is just a minor difference, it means that any user who tries to use Firefox right after using Chrome needs to spend mental energy to reorient herself.
+While this is just a minor difference, it means that any user who tries to use Firefox right after using Chrome needs to spend mental energy to reorient themselves.
 And of course, the reverse is true: any user who tries to use Chrome right after using Firefox also needs to spend mental energy to orient herself.
-Plus, these minor differences to add up - Chrome and Firefox have different keyboard shortcuts, for example.
+Plus, these minor differences add up - Chrome and Firefox have different keyboard shortcuts, for example.

 When a business adopts a new product, it needs to train its employees on how to use the new product, and it needs to ensure that employees stop using the old product.